thbrown/softball-scorer/README.md

 The app will run without any of these enabled, but you can enable these for a production-like experience:

-- Postgres for persistant storage (uses in-memory storage by default)
+- Postgres for persistent storage (uses in-memory storage by default)
 - Redis for caching/locking (uses in-memory caching/locking by default)
-- Nginx as a reverse proxy to enable TLS and rate limiting (no reverse proxy by default, unencrypted, runs on port 8888, no rate limiting)
+- Nginx as a reverse proxy to enable TLS and rate limiting (no reverse proxy by default, un-encrypted, runs on port 8888, no rate limiting)

 ### Redis setup (tested on version 5.0.3)